 There are many excellent texts.
+The following are those listed in the Schedules.

-- P.A.Glendinning Stability, Instability and Chaos [CUP].
-A very good text written in clear language. - D.K.Arrowsmith & C.M.Place Introduction to Dynamical Systems [CUP].
-Also very good and clear, covers a lot of ground. - R.Grimshaw An Introduction to Nonlinear Ordinary Differential Equations [CRC Press].
-Very good on stability of periodic solutions.
-Quite technical in parts. - P.G.Drazin Nonlinear Systems [CUP].
+- P.A.
+Glendinning Stability, Instability and Chaos [CUP].
+A very good text written in clear language. - D.K.
+Arrowsmith & C.M.
+Place Introduction to Dynamical Systems [CUP].
+Also very good and clear, covers a lot of ground. - P.G.
+Drazin Nonlinear Systems [CUP].
 Covers a great deal of ground in some detail.
 Good on the maps part of the course.
-Could be the book to go to when others fail to satisfy. - D.W.Jordan & P.Smith Nonlinear Ordinary Differential Equations [OUP].
+Could be the book to go to when others fail to satisfy.